zacmoss/laravel-event-poster/README.md

 If user is 'administrator' they are able to delete events

+If user is logged in, they can see a going button on each event in event feed

 To be added : Events Filter / Search / 'Going'